 We conducted our audit in accordance with International Standards on Auditing (ISAs).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are independent of the Company and the Group as required by relevant laws and regulations in Norway and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code), and we have fulfilled our other ethical responsibilities in accordance with these requirements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-© KPMG AS, a Norwegian limited liability company and a member firm of the KPMG global organization of independent member Statsautoriserte revisorer - medlemmer av Den norske Revisorforening
+Offices in: © KPMG AS, a Norwegian limited liability company and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+All rights reserved.
+Oslo Alta Elverum Finnsnes Statsautoriserte revisorer - medlemmer av Den norske Revisorforening Arendal Bergen Hamar Haugesund